umdenes100/ENES100ArduinoLibrary/README.md

 # Enes100ArduinoLibrary

-Arduino library for use in the ENES100 course with Vision System v5.1 over WiFi
+An Arduino library for use in the ENES100 course with Vision System over WiFi

 ## Download and Installation <a name="download"></a>